norcams/iaas/docs/team/operations/ssl.rst

 This repo should also have all key, certs and config files for all certs in use.

-For nrec.no, uh-iaas.no and iaas.uib.no se :file:`public_certs` repo.
+For nrec.no, uhdc.no, uh-iaas.no and iaas.uib.no se :file:`public_certs` repo.

 Naming conventions
 ------------------